0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 with a loss accumulated along the trajectory.
 Reverse-mode differentiation of an unrolled program propagates sensitivities backward via Jacobian products along the rollout.
 Even before considering floating-point effects, the numerical difficulty is visible: if the relevant Jacobians have singular values greater than one in important directions, sensitivities grow; if less than one, they decay.
 In stiff systems both regimes can occur across different modes; in chaotic regimes sensitivity can grow rapidly with horizon.

 The computed gradient is therefore a fragile object even in exact arithmetic.
 Finite-precision effects, reduction order, discretization perturbations, and branch flips are injected into this propagation and can become dominant over long horizons.
-This is why it is misleading to conceptualize differentiable world model rollouts as “just deeper networks.”
+This is why it is misleading to conceptualize world model rollouts as “just deeper networks.”
 The depth is algorithmic depth: repeated application of a transition operator that embodies physics and event logic.

 Time integration makes this concrete.
 An ODE integrator with step size $h$ is a discretization of a continuous system.
 Its stability properties are governed by the method and by $h$.
 If the system is stiff, explicit methods may require very small $h$ to be stable.
 If $h$ is too large, the discretized program can diverge even in exact arithmetic; floating-point precision merely shifts the boundary of failure.

 When you differentiate through the integrator, stability can become even more delicate: forward trajectories may remain bounded while adjoint or sensitivity variables blow up, because backward propagation reflects the sensitivity of the discretized mapping.
 This is one of the most common sources of confusion in practice: the forward simulation “looks fine,” but the first NaN appears during backpropagation.
-In differentiable world models, this is not an oddity; it is a predictable consequence of long-horizon sensitivity propagation through a discretized method.
+In world models, this is not an oddity; it is a predictable consequence of long-horizon sensitivity propagation through a discretized method.

 Penalty contact makes stiffness explicit.
 Increasing $k$ sharpens the contact response but also increases stiffness.
 With an explicit integrator, large $k$ can be forward-stable only for sufficiently small $h$.
 It is common to find regimes where the forward rollout appears stable and physical enough, yet gradients spike near contact boundaries and eventually overflow or produce NaNs in backward.

 A similar phenomenon occurs for implicit methods and constraint projections, which are ubiquitous in realistic simulators.
 Many physically constrained systems compute a state by solving an implicit equation $g(x,\theta)=0$, either exactly or approximately via an iterative solver.
 Differentiating through an iterative solver by unrolling iterations is conceptually straightforward but can be numerically punishing: memory costs grow with iteration count, and the gradient is sensitive to the solver's convergence path.
 The alternative is implicit differentiation: under appropriate regularity assumptions, $\partial x/\partial \theta$ can be expressed via a linear system involving $\partial g/\partial x$.
 The important practical consequence is that the backward computation now contains its own numerical method: it requires solving linear systems (often repeatedly), and conditioning and solver tolerances become explicit components of the gradient.

-A caveat matters in exactly the regimes differentiable world models inhabit: contact, friction, and complementarity formulations are often **nonsmooth**, and the regularity conditions behind implicit differentiation (differentiability of $g$ and invertibility / well-conditioning of $\partial g/\partial x$ at the solution) can fail without smoothing, regularization, or a reformulation.
+A caveat matters in exactly the regimes world models inhabit: contact, friction, and complementarity formulations are often **nonsmooth**, and the regularity conditions behind implicit differentiation (differentiability of $g$ and invertibility / well-conditioning of $\partial g/\partial x$ at the solution) can fail without smoothing, regularization, or a reformulation.
 In practice, many systems that use implicit sensitivities do so on a regularized surrogate of the physical constraint set.

 Nonsmoothness is the other structural difference.
-Many differentiable world model programs are inherently nonsmooth: contact and friction laws, collision handling, visibility and occlusion, branch-based event logic, thresholding and clamping used for stability.
+Many world model programs are inherently nonsmooth: contact and friction laws, collision handling, visibility and occlusion, branch-based event logic, thresholding and clamping used for stability.
 Classical derivatives often do not exist at these events.
 Differentiable implementations therefore employ surrogates: smooth approximations to contact, softened visibility, differentiable relaxations of discrete decisions, stochastic estimators with reparameterization tricks.
 These surrogates are not mere implementation details; they define what gradient means and therefore define the effective optimization problem.

 In the bouncing-ball toy, the hard event is "contact activates at $y=0$."
 Even in penalty contact, activation is thresholded by $p_t=\max(0,-y_t)$, which is nonsmooth at zero.
 Replacing $\max(0,\cdot)$ with a smooth approximation (for example, a softplus with width $\varepsilon$) does not merely make gradients "nicer."
 It defines a different optimization problem: you are now optimizing a system with softened contact near the boundary.
 This is often the right move, and the right framing is to treat it as a modeling choice, not a numerical patch.